ArneWouters/SoRTES/README.md

 ---

+- Week of ?: Energy
+- Week of ?: Security
 - Week of ?: Programming
-- Week of ?: Practical Assignment 2
-- Week of ?: Practical Assignment 3
-- Week of ?: Time
 - Week of ?: OS
-- Week of ?: Practical Assignment 4
-- Week of ? : Free RTOS
+- Week of ?: Free RTOS
-- Week of ? : Practical Assignment 5
+- Week of ?: Practical Assignment 5
-- Week of ? : Scheduling
+- Week of ?: Scheduling
-- Week of ? : Practical Assignment 6
+- Week of ?: Practical Assignment 6

 ## LoRa32u4 II 868MHz LoRa development board
 ![Image of LoRa32u4 II v1.2](LoRa32u4.png)